Adult adoption: Among same-sex couples

 During the 1980s and 1990s, in absence of recognition of same-sex marriage, adult adoption was a method used by some persons who were a part of a same-sex partnership to let their surviving partner inherit their estate.
-The process however often involved a convoluted process of removing the formal filial parent-child relationship [extant between the prospective adoptee and his/her biological parent(s)] and then applying for an adult adoption where his/her partner would be the adopter.
+The process however often involved a convoluted process of removing the former filial parent-child relationship (extant between the prospective adoptee and their biological parent(s)) and then applying for an adult adoption where their partner would be the adopter.

 In the 2010 book Equality for Same-Sex Couples: The Legal Recognition of Gay Partnerships in Europe and the United States, author Yuval Merin called adult adoption among same-sex couples "problematic" and noted that it had not gained popularity as a means to "circumvent the impossibility of same-sex marriage" at that time in the U.S. It nevertheless is used as one possible strategy in some jurisdictions still, given the absence of alternatives in some places in certain periods, and given the hostility and discrimination faced by same-sex people seeking to provide for a loving partner who survives them.